Executive Residence: Original kitchen and ancillary spaces

-White House Executive Chef

-Under the presidency of John F. Kennedy, the position of executive chef was created.
-Jackie Kennedy had thought of the idea, and had a chef in mind from the beginning.
-Jackie Kennedy heard about René Verdon through the chef of one of her favorite restaurants, La Caravelle; it appears the man was a wonderful fit for the Kennedy White House.
-Verdon was hired for the position while serving as an assistant chef at New York's Carlyle Hotel.
-He frequently conversed in French with the first lady, fed the president his preferred soup, New England clam chowder, and made cookies for their child, Caroline.

 Library and ancillary spaces

-The storeroom in the northeast corner of the Ground Floor remained in use as storage space only until 1809, when it became a laundry.
+The storeroom in the northeast corner of the ground floor remained in use as storage space only until 1809, when it became a laundry.
 In 1902, President Theodore Roosevelt hired the architectural firm of McKim, Mead & White to renovate the White House.
 They turned the room into a "gentleman's anteroom".
 This room became the White House Library in 1935.
 First Lady Jacqueline Kennedy radically transformed the room in 1961.
 Kennedy consulted initially with a group consisting of members of the United States Commission of Fine Arts, designers from the American Institute of Interior Designers (AIID), and historians.
 The AIID agreed to take on the job of refurbishing the room, and Kennedy worked with decorator Jeanette Becker Lenygon of the AIID on the project.
 Lenygon designed an early American library room in the Federal style.
 Except for minor decorative changes, the White House Library remains the same as of 2010.

 The toilet and laundry room west of the kitchen became general-use work areas by 1809, and a pantry, small kitchen, and cook's office by 1825.
 By 1946, these had become general workrooms, with a narrow, winding staircase inserted into the room closest to the former kitchen.
 The 1952 renovation turned the winding staircase into a steep, straight stairs and added an elevator in this space.
 As of 2010, a pantry-sized refrigerator also occupied a portion of this space.